thclark/wagtail_events/README.md

 An index/listing page for EventSeries instances, with optional pagination.

-### EventSeries

-A detail page for an event series, the EventSeries can contain single or multiple SubEvent instances.

-### SubEvent
+### Event

-An single occurrence of an event.

-## Future Development Plans:

-- EventSingleton: A single event that will only have a single occurrence.
+A detail page for an event, with start_date and optional end_date, implementing a manager which allows filtering on those dates.